 A successful coach not only has the eye of the tiger, but also the teaching skills to best communicate with teams and lead them to achievement (and victory).
 Wittenberg University, with a tiger as its mascot, offers a Master’s in Athletic Coaching and exposure to an institution known for excellence in sports.

 Wittenberg’s curriculum reaffirms that the success of a coach goes beyond teaching the inherent skills of playing a sport and supporting a team.
 A strong coach also acts as a mentor, and can offer inspiration and guidance.
-Required courses in Ethics, Psychology, and Sociology drive home the importance of knowing how to approach diversity within teams with a strong moral basis.

 Since sports are always in season, every semester brings with it a new start date.
 The option to learn full or part time is also available to help best fit your personal schedule.
 This program gives you every opportunity to grow in the exciting and expanding industry of collegiate sports.